 Parallel to the insourcing effort, the utility plans to hire new staff to replace retiring staff and/or fill vacant positions.
 The addition of new and relatively inexperienced staff drives the need for more training time and quality assurance ("QA") work.
-In order to increase the effectiveness of QA processes, Toronto Hydro plans to increase its reliance on technology and data analytics-for example, deploying speech analytics tools to transcribe and analyze customer interactions, assess indicators of customer sentiment
+In order to increase the effectiveness of QA processes, Toronto Hydro plans to increase its reliance on technology and data analytics-for example, deploying speech analytics tools to transcribe and analyze customer interactions, assess indicators of customer sentiment and intent, and identify call drivers.
+The application of such techniques and strategies to quality management, powered by artificial intelligence and machine learning technologies, enables evaluation of customer service performance based on more robust empirical data.
+In order to leverage and unlock the full potential of these capabilities, Toronto Hydro must invest in human capital with the necessary data analytics skillsets.

 &lt;sup>40 The previously existing seven channels are telephone, email, fax, Toronto Hydro's website, interactive voice response ("IVR") through the Contact Centre function, and the online customer self-service portal.

-&lt;sup>41 Pursuant to Ontario Regulation 389/10, under the Energy Consumer Protection Act, 2010, SO 2010, c 8.
+Pursuant to Ontario Regulation 389/10, under the Energy Consumer Protection Act, 2010, SO 2010, c 8.